Pawanpathariya/Cpp-basic-Questions/README.md

 How the loops works. <br>
 How the Switch Condition Work. <br>
 How array is created Single Dimensional and Multi Dimensional.<br>
+How the Bitwise Operator works. <br>
+How the Conditional Statement Work. <br>